progressivis/progressivis/doc/index.md

-ProgressiVis is a Python toolkit and scientific workflow system that implements a new [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) that we call *Progressive Analytics* for *progressive data analysis and visualization* aimed at performing analytics in a progressive way.
-It allows analysts to see the progress of their analysis and to steer it while the computation is being done.
+ProgressiVis is a Python toolkit and scientific workflow system that implements a new [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) that we call *Progressive Analytics* or *Progressive Data Analysis and Visualization* aimed at performing analytics in a progressive way.
+It allows analysts to see the progress of their analysis and to steer it interactively while the computation is being done.